NandhiyaSethu/Paysim-data-quality-reconciliation/README.md

 - PaySim is synthetic data; balance/fraud patterns may not reflect real-world payment system behavior.
-- Corruption was injected programmatically for demonstration purposes; real reconciliation breaks would need to be discovered, not engineered.
+- Corruption was injected programmatically for demonstration purposes; real reconciliation breaks would need to be discovered.